stefan-beuchert/HandGestureRecognizer/README.md

 As described above (see "Theory"), the library mediapipe was then used to detect and convert the single frames of a gesture (as grayscale image) to the coordinates of the different landmarks of the hand.
 More specifically the sum of pixel values is converted to 21 points described by an X, Y and Z value.
 This not only reduces the amount of data drastically but also gets rid of most of the noise in the original image (for example all the background data).

 The resulting gestures are saved in the CSV format with one frame per row, described by the initial label of the gesture and 21 columns for each X coordinate of the 21 landmarks and corresponding 21 columns for the Y and Z coordinates.
 In total 127.000 rows are created.

-Apply the gesture model to the data --> Get the CSV-File with ~90k rows and 21 cols describe the pipeline:
-- download
-- media pipe
-- what else did you do, Stefan?

-Um die Übergänge sauber hinzubekommen, wäre es gut, wenn du als letztes die Struktur der CSV erklärst. - Matthias.

 ### <a name="splitting"></a>Splitting
 To properly train and test our gesture classifier models, we split our dataset: